sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ### Feature 22: Simplified event booking

-Users can define easily when they are busy and not busy, and other users can easily book/suggest times to spend time together on the other person's calendar.
+Users can define easily when they are busy and not busy, and other users can easily book/suggest times to spend time together on the other person's calendar; this fosters easy community building and connection.

 ### Feature 23: Prioritized family and friends feed ranking & messaging

 Users can define whose posts they want to see, allowing them to select their feed/messaging order to be prioritized by the identity of the user (e.g. family/friend).
 For example, if they want to mainly see posts by their family, they can restrict their feed to only see those posts.
+This allows for a more specified selection of posts for users and reduces chances of elder users on clicking on potentially unknown/risky users.

 ## VSD Analysis